A VISUAL APPROACH:

 Fig. 1D.
 Phase plot

-of the compound complex function .
+of the compound complex function The Fourier transform component

-0).
-Example 2 Signal
+(figure 1D) is Example 2 Signal

 function:

-Complex exponential function:
+exponential function:

-Compound complex function:
+complex function:

-Fig. 2A.
-Phase portrait animation of the compound complex function . mathComplex4.m Fig. 2B.
+compound complex function mathComplex4.m Fig. 2B.
 The real and imaginary parts of

-the compound complex function as a function of time. mathComplex4A.m Fig.
+the compound complex function Fig.

 2C.
 [3D] view of the

-compound complex function . mathComplex4A.m
+compound complex function

 Fig. 2D.
 Phase plot

-of the compound complex function .
+of the compound complex function The Fourier transform component

-trajectory.
-Example 3 Signal
+(figure 2D) is Example 3 Signal

 function: